Info on All Trips

 All of our tours are equipped with a two-way radio having ground-to-air frequencies.
 In a true emergency the Park Service allows helicopter evacuation from the canyon.

 About one-third of our passengers have never camped out.
 No problem, it’s easy and comfortable.
-We provide most of what you’ll need.
+We provide most of what you’ll need, including camp chairs for your use at our evening campsites.
 See the trip detailed pages for everything that’s included.
 The inner canyon is an arid desert environment so mosquitoes and other flying insects are usually not a problem.
 There are fire ants and scorpions, and we’ll explain how to stay away from them.

 The Space Myth